 - all the relaxed monitoring criteria defined in clause 5.2.4.12 of TS 36.304 [1] are fulfilled, and

-Editor’s note: FFS on following additional condition when the UE is configured with ‘t-Service’ [2] in the serving cell:
+- The UE has detected more than [1] satellite including the satellite operating the serving cell.

-- [The UE has detected more than [1] satellite including the satellite operating the serving cell. ]
+The requirements in this clause apply provided that the valid information for the satellite serving the target cell has been provided by the serving cell.

 4.7A.2.1.4 Maximum allowed layers for multiple monitoring for UE category M1 in normal coverage